A wide range of ocular conditions can affect horses. They may present with a very sudden onset and must be dealt with quickly.

 Many eye problems can be treated by topical eye ointments, which will need to be administered several times daily, as prescribed by your vet.
 Serious infections, ulcers or eye trauma may require a number of medications to be administered at frequent intervals and for these cases we recommend hospitalisation for treatment by our experienced clinicians.

-From 1st February 2019, our consultant ophthalmologist, Claudia Hartley, will be holding monthly clinics at our hospital, usually on the first Friday of each month, with some exceptions.
+From 1st February 2019, our consultant ophthalmologist, Claudia Hartley, will be holding monthly clinics at our hospital.

 Claudia, who is an RCVS and European Specialist in Veterinary Ophthalmology, has further strengthened our ophthalmology referral service, which already includes scheduled appointments and emergency admissions for expert eye examinations, treatment and surgery by our veterinary specialists for a wide range of ocular conditions.